 Exercising is not always easy if you have bad knees.
-Running and other high-impact exercises can be counterproductive if you have ever had a knee injury or are coming off a knee surgery.
+Running and other high-impact exercises can be counterproductive if you have ever had a knee injury or are coming off knee surgery.
 High-impact exercises can pound on your joints; this is something you should avoid at all costs.
-However, if you find a low-impact machine that can help you achieve your fitness goals, your previous injuries should be of no concern.
+The best exercise equipment for bad knees is low-impact machines that can help you achieve your fitness goals, without aggravating old injuries.

 1. Elliptical Machine

 The elliptical machine is for anyone looking to get a full-body, low-impact workout.
 Elliptical machines are ideal for older adults and for those who tend to develop shin splits during exercise.
 The elliptical is much more forgiving on the joints, including the knees, compared to a treadmill and is the best option for people who want to do an upright exercise.